openwall/john-packages/readme.md

 ### Running a non-OpenMP build on Windows

 In some situations a non-OpenMP build may be faster.
-You can ask to fallback to a non-OpenMP build specifying the value of OMP_NUM_THREADS in the command line.
+You can ask to fallback to a non-OpenMP build specifying the value of OMP_NUM_THREADS in the command-line.
 You avail the best SIMD instructions at one's disposal without any OpenMP stuff.
 E.g.:

 ```powershell